menu

 Executives, managers and professionals make up 74.4% of the workforce in the Philadelphia City Center neighborhood which, according to NeighborhoodScout's exclusive analysis, is a higher proportion of such high-level people than is found in 97.2% of the neighborhoods in America.
 For this reason, this neighborhood really stands out as unique.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Philadelphia City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Philadelphia City Center neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 10.3% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.9% of all neighborhoods in America.

 Did you know that the Philadelphia City Center neighborhood has more Eastern European and Dutch ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 8.8% of this neighborhood's residents have Eastern European ancestry and 9.5% have Dutch ancestry.